maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/api/DbExtensions/Database/QuoteIdentifier.md

 Database.QuoteIdentifier Method
 ===============================
-Given an unquoted identifier in the correct catalog case, returns the correct quoted form of that identifier, including properly escaping any embedded quotes in the identifier.
+Given an unquoted identifier in the correct catalog case, returns the correct quoted form of that identifier.

 **Namespace:** [DbExtensions][1]
 **Assembly:** DbExtensions.dll